 An in-depth study of welding codes and their development in accordance with structural standards, welding processes, destructive and nondestructive test methods.
 Includes API 1104 and ASME, Section IX and B31.3.
-Lecture Hours: 3, Lab Hours: 0
+Pre/Corequisite: READ 300/REBR 300 or equivalent Lecture Hrs. = 3, Lab Hrs. = 0